Light Aircraft Pilot Licence (Aeroplane) - LAPL (A)

 How much does an LAPL cost?

 This is dependant on a number of factors such as what type of aircraft you fly and how often you can commit to flying.
 Generally the more frequently you fly the less hours it will take you to pass which will of course work out cheaper.
 A good figure would be approximately £5500 for the entire course.
 This is by no means a definitive cost, 30 hours is the legal minimum required to gain a licence many people take longer to reach the required standard.
 In addition there is also equipment that must be purchased in order to complete the training.
 Please keep both of these factors in mind when budgeting

 The simple answer to this is as often as possible!
 The more often you fly the more consistent your training will be.
 Instructors find that students who fly infrequently will spend much of their lesson revising skills that have learnt previously.
 This will obviously take a lot longer and flying is an expensive activity.
 Therefore we recommend you come as often as you can afford.

 What are the Negatives of a LAPL compared to a PPL?

 So, what is the downside of a LAPL you may ask?
-The answer is if you want to fly for pleasure very little!
+The most important difference is that a LAPL may only be used within UK airspace.
 A LAPL does not allow any instrument flying whatsoever, the PPL syllabus does contain ‘instrument appreciation’ this is completely omitted in the LAPL syllabus.
 The LAPL also cannot be used as the basis for a commercial licence.
 The LAPL is a recreational only licence and as it is a single engine piston only licence it is actually much easier to keep current.
 SEP currency is done on a 12-month rolling basis, as long as the prerequisites of 12 hours and 1 hour with an instructor are met the licence stays current with no signatures required.
 In comparison, the PPL is a bit more complex requiring the pre-requisites to be met in a certain time period and a signature from an examiner.